Daniel Wenas: Transitioning to Indonesian Basketball League (2015 - 2016)

-Return to Pelita Jaya (2016–2018)
+Return to Pelita Jaya (2016 - 2018)

-All-Star & Championship season (2016-17)
+All-Star & Championship season (2016 - 2017)

-Towards the end of the off-season of 2016, Wenus requested a trade to his old team, Pelita Jaya.
+Towards the end of the off-season of 2016, Daniel Wenas requested a trade to his old team, Pelita Jaya.
 It was no longer possible for Wenas to stay with Garuda from his financial standpoint.
 He was then traded to Pelita Jaya for future all-star, Januar Kuntara.
-Wenas was joined by his old coach, Fictor Roring as he was hired by Pelita Jaya to be the General Manager of the team.
+Daniel Wenas was joined by his old coach, Fictor Roring as he was hired by Pelita Jaya to be the General Manager of the team.

 This was also the year where IBL finally allowed each team to draft 2 foreign players.
 Pelita Jaya used their picks to draft a guard, Martavious Irving from Kansas State University and Kore White from University of South Florida.
-That year, Wenas experienced a decline in almost all of his statistics as he took a lesser role than when he was during his time with Garuda Bandung.
-His team however, entered the playoff as the first seed in the White Group and was immediately qualify to play in the Group Stage Final.
-Wenas helped his team to swept Aspac Jakarta in 2 games and went on to face the Red Group's champion, Satria Muda Pertamina Jakarta in the final.
+That year, Daniel Wenas experienced a decline in almost all of his statistics as he took a lesser role than when he was during his time with Garuda Bandung.
+His team however, entered the playoff as the first seed in the White Group and was immediately qualify to play in the group stage Final.
+Daniel Wenas helped his team to swept Aspac Jakarta in 2 games and went on to face the Red Group's champion, Satria Muda Pertamina Jakarta in the final.
 Pelita Jaya won game one, 63 to 57 however, they lost game two and with the season on the line, Pelita Jaya willed themselves to win the series 72 to 62 against their long-time rival and winning their first ever championship at the IBL-NBL Era.